yeagerai/genworlds/docs/docs/genworlds-framework/agents/think.md

 # Thinking Process

 Brains are the principal components of the thinking process of the [BaseAgent](/docs/genworlds-framework/agents/agents.md).
+The `think()` method in the code is the central function where the thinking process is carried out.
+The function first acquires the initial state of the world and potential actions to be performed.
+It then enters a loop, where it processes events and evaluates entities in the agent's proximity to inform its decision-making.
+Depending on the current state and goals of the agent, the `think()` function may choose to wait, respond to user input, or interact with entities.
+If the agent selects an action, it executes it and updates its memory accordingly.
+The function continually updates the agent's world state and repeats the process until it decides to exit.

 A brain takes as input all the variables of the agent - its name and background, personality, goals, memories and nearby agents and objects - and produces a desired output, through one or more steps.

 Brains can be as simple or complex as needed, and allow taking advantage of the latest techniques such as Self-evaluation, Chain-of-Thought, Tree-of-Thought, Committee-of-Experts and any other ones that will be discovered.

 Brains take full advantage of [OpenAI Functions](https://openai.com/blog/function-calling-and-other-api-updates) to allow easy specification of the desired output json format.

+Here is the updated Mermaid graph showing the flow of the think process:

 ```mermaid
 graph TD